Welcome to the 165th Tablescape Thursday!

 Getting darker now…

 A few more candlelight pics… The black candlesticks are just inexpensive brass candle holders that were painted black.
 I found them while out antiquing/thrifting one day.
-They were last used in THIS Halloween table setting.

 Looking forward to all the beautiful tablescapes linked for this Tablescape Thursday!